Come Back to Me (Hikaru Utada song)

-"Come Back to Me" is a pop and R&B song by Japanese American pop singer Hikaru Utada, released under the moniker Utada.
-The song was written by Utada and Stargate and was produced by Utada, Stargate and her father, Sking U. "Come Back to Me" is the first single from her second English-language album This Is the One.
+"Come Back to Me" is a pop and R&B song by Japanese–American singer Hikaru Utada, released under the mononymous moniker Utada.
+The song was written by Utada and Stargate and was produced by Utada, Stargate, and Teruzane Utada.
+"Come Back to Me" is the first single from Utada's second English-language album This Is the One.
 In the United States, the song has peaked at number five on the Billboard Hot Dance Club Play and number 69 on the Pop 100 chart.

 Background

 The production of "Come Back to Me" started in 2008.
 Utada took a few demo tracks that Stargate had produced and just started to write.
 "Come Back to Me" was chosen as the lead single because Utada felt the song "enters the listener naturally" and "comes into them easily".

 Critical reception

 Adam Benjamin Irby of Bleu Magazine called the song a "Mariah-esque" song, that is musically reminiscent of "We Belong Together".
 Michael Botsford of AudioScribbler said that the song is "cheesier than your local pizzeria's finest, but it knows it.
 It's a not a song that we warmed to, but I imagine every teenage girl in the country who's suffered a break up will well up at the eyes when they hear it."